DECODEproject/whitepaper/conceptual_framework.md

 - With **whom** is the data owner sharing data
 - For what **purpose**
 - Under what **conditions** will the data consumer use the data (e.g. [https://opendatacommons.org/licenses/pddl/](https://opendatacommons.org/licenses/pddl/))
+- What is the **timeframe** within which this entitlement is valid (Expiry date)
+- How does the entitlement respond to changes to the value of the attribute

+This last point is a subject of further research and exploration - how should an entitlement be considered when the underlying attribute is super-seeded.
+For example If a participant provides a new address to the application, does the entitlement automatically apply to the new address?
+It may be possible to express such "rules" using the Smart Rules language.

 Rather than attempting to build a hierarchical entitlements system by classifying certain attributes into privacy groups, such as "sensitive, personal, public" DECODE specifies all entitlements at the granularity of individual attributes.